logo

 It’s no coincidence that “listen” and “silent” represent an anagram.
 Effective leaders listen to understand, pause before speaking, are fully present in a conversation and have a knack for picking up nonverbal cues.

-2. Possessing moral courage.
+2. Possessing Moral Courage.

 Simply put: Do the right thing even when it might be easier or faster not to.
 Trust that taking the ethical path always pays off in the long run.

-3. Asking better questions.
+3. Asking Better Questions.

 Significant and meaningful insight can be gleaned by asking thoughtful questions.
 A leader acquires a tremendous amount of information from asking questions and talking less.